 SBA loans are available for franchises.
 In many cases, loans for a franchise are easier to obtain than for the purchase of other new businesses because the franchise has a proven business model.

 The organization has its own SBA Franchise Directory.
 This directory has a listing of all brands that are eligible to receive financing from the SBA.
-This list includes everything from restaurants to dry cleaners and insurance agencies.
 All brands that meet the FTC definition of a franchise are included on the list.

 Some franchises do not fit under the FTC’s definition of a franchise.
 In these cases, the SBA has the option to add brands to the directory if it meets other requirements.

 SBA loans can be obtained to purchase a franchise.
 The same documentation for other SBA loans applies.
 In addition, agreements between the franchisor and franchisee will also need to be produced, as well as other documentation.